-Intimate Relations After Surgery:
+Intimate Relations after Surgery:

-Surgery involves coagulating of blood vessels, and increased activity of any kind may open these vessels leading to a bleed or hematoma.
-Activity that increases your pulse or heart rate may cause additional bruising, swelling, and the need to return to surgery to the control bleeding.
+Surgery involves the coagulation of blood vessels and increased activity of any kind may open these vessels leading to a bleed or hematoma.
+Activity that increases your pulse or heart rate may cause additional bruising, swelling, and the need for return to surgery to control bleeding.
 It is wise to refrain from intimate physical activities until your physician states it is safe.